rybafish/rybafish.github.io/customKPIgantt.md

 Free form KPI description for the KPI table.

 ### sql
-SQL statement has to provide HOST, START, STOP, ENTITY and DETAISL columns.
+SQL statement has to provide HOST, START, STOP, ENTITY and DETAILS columns.
 Column names are case-sensitive and must be uppercase.

 Note: according to YAML formatting rules the sql statement has to start with '>' character and must be idented.
 Only spaces allowed as indentation character, do not use \t to avoid yaml parsing issues.

 START and STOP columns are timestamp format.

-entity: this column will be used to group events.
+ENTITY: this column will be used to group events.

-details: column providing additional information to be displayed when the entry is clicked on.
+DETAILS: column providing additional information to be displayed when the entry is clicked on.

 All of them are mandatory columns.